 Don’t Be Late!

-Yes we know that some brides intend on being late on the day.
+Yes we know that some spouses intend on being late on the day.
 But anything more than 15 minutes late may be perceived as just plain rude.
 You should have every intention on arriving to your ceremony right on time.
-Keep in mind that your photographer and videographer will still want some coverage of you with your bridal party and your parents as you get out of your car, and outside the church.
+Keep in mind that your photographer and videographer will still want some coverage of you with your wedding party and your parents as you get out of your car, and outside the church.

 If you arrive to your ceremony on time, you will still have 10 minutes prior to you walking down the aisle for photo and video (and last minute touch ups), and it still be perfectly acceptable.
 The last thing you want to do is annoy your guests by making them wait, especially if it is an outdoor wedding with no shade!
-And if there is another booking for your church or outdoor space, you could risk a very rushed ceremony or you crossing paths with the bride for the next booking.
+And if there is another booking for your church or outdoor space, you could risk a very rushed ceremony or you crossing paths with the couple for the next booking.

 Most civil ceremonies will generally last 20 to 30 minutes, though you should be guided by your celebrant on this.
 Other religious ceremony may last upwards of 40 minutes.
 Whatever the length of your ceremony, after you’re married and you make your final recession you’ll be overwhelmed with congratulations from your guests.